macleginn/bivaltyp/content/languages/descriptions/German.md

 ![S.B.'s photo]({{ site_url_j }}/images/Birzer.jpg "S.B.'s photo")

+Sandra Birzer provided the data in 2013 in her capacity of a native speaker of German.
+The data were slightly edited in 2023.
+In the course of preparing the final dataset, we benefited from the consultations with [Andreas Hölzl](https://www.sfb1287.uni-potsdam.de/andreas-hoelzl/).

 ## How to cite
 > Birzer, Sandra.
 2023.
 Bivalent patterns in {{ language_external}}.
 > In: Say, Sergey (ed.).
 BivalTyp: Typological database of bivalent verbs and their encoding frames.